 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Munich.

-Munich International Airport (MUC) is located 35 kilometres outside the city center, making a layover outside the terminals an attainable undertaking.
-Though Munich International itself is certainly alluring, if you find yourself with a layover of at least five hours or more, consider travelling into the city and surroundings for a taste of Bavarian culture.
-With just a couple of hours, you’ll certainly have time to grab a local brew, check out German art and stroll through a couple of charming quarters.
+Munich International Airport (MUC) is 35 kilometres outside the city center, making a layover outside the terminals an attainable undertaking.
+Though Munich International is undoubtedly alluring, if you find yourself with a layover of at least five hours or more, consider travelling into the city and surroundings for a taste of Bavarian culture.
+With just a few hours, you’ll have time to grab a local brew, check out German art and stroll through a few charming quarters.
 Check out our guide below for information on what to do and how to do it!

 Airport Overview

 If your layover is under five hours – or you don’t feel like venturing into the city – don’t worry!
-There are more than enough activities contained within this behemoth of an airport to keep you occupied.
+There are more than enough activities within the airport to keep you occupied.
 Known to be an airport with quite a bit of unique innovation, you’ll likely want to pop into the in-terminal brewery before heading to the flight simulator.
-Or maybe, you’d rather sooth your body in the steam bath at the Fit & Fly Spa – or over an outdoor game of mini golf in the Visitors Park?
-Opportunities are endless and, for more detail on the airport itself, check out our Munich Airport Guide.
+Or maybe you’d rather soothe your body in the steam bath at the Fit & Fly Spa – or over an outdoor game of mini golf in the Visitors Park?
+Opportunities are endless, and check out our Munich Airport Guide for more details on the airport itself.

 Munich Sightseeing Attractions